How to Manage Stress to Protect your Immune System

 The good news is that there are many ways in which you can manage your stress to reduce its damaging effects and avoid having to resort to taking medication because you feel you can't cope.
 Often the medication only serves to mask the issue and can often have unwanted side effects which in the long run can make your stress levels worse.
-Also with Corona virus around you are safer avoiding the doctors waiting room!

 By introducing some of the following into your life you can help yourself cope better.

 Plan your time and prioritise the things you need to do.
 Accept that you can't always achieve everything.